'Hot desking', what is it and why is it fashionable?

-The COVID-19 pandemic has changed almost everything.
-With the advance of vaccination, the return to normality is getting closer and companies are taking the opportunity to rethink their office model.
+In recent years, due to the evolution of the way we work and the constant change in the business world, many companies have rethought their office model.
 Among the most widely adopted options is hot desking, which consists of creating shared and on-demand workspaces that are more flexible, more economical and more oriented towards fostering collaboration among employees.

-Many companies have been forced to accelerate their transformation processes due to the pandemic.
-Teleworking and coworking, examples of the new work performance formulas, have gone from being the exception to the norm, forcing professionals to adapt to this new reality by leaps and bounds.
+In this new scenario, many companies have been forced to accelerate their transformation processes and adapt to the new times.
+Teleworking and coworking, examples of the new work performance formulas, have gone from being the exception to the norm, forcing professionals to adapt to this reality by leaps and bounds.
 Below, we explain in detail another of these new models: hot desking.

 The term hot desking defines a renovation of the workspace whose main characteristic is that the employee no longer has a fixed desk, i.e. he or she can move to a different one every day.
 The objectives are to create a more flexible and collaborative environment and to encourage more fluid communication.
-After the complicated work situation caused by the pandemic, this practice is becoming a trend in some companies -it must be borne in mind that each company has its own idiosyncrasies and not all of them can adopt this model -.
+In recent times, this practice is becoming a trend in some companies -it must be borne in mind that each company has its own idiosyncrasies and not all of them can adopt this model -.

 The origin of the term hot desking can be found in another term: hot racking.
 The latter refers to a practice in the US Navy whereby Marines share bunks according to the organisation of their shifts.
 In fact, the idea of hot racking comes from the fact that when the Marines go to bed, the bed remains warm when the previous occupant has just left it.
 This method was adopted because of the limited space on the ships.